Abderrahmene-KSM/libHalide/README.md

  ./script.sh
  ```

- The script will also save the final results in files , and compare between them.
 .
-Finnaly, if you don't have halide installed in you system you can use this command; it will download the important files to compile and run the program ( The global size is 223MB) :
+Finally, if you don't have halide installed in you system you can use this command; it will download the important files to compile and run the program ( The global size is 223MB) :
  ```bash
  ./script.sh -d
  ```

+  The script will also save the final results in files , and compare between them.